 Speaking of Parking

 The Campus Police Department also handles the enforcement of parking regulations on campus and issues tickets for parking violations.
-If you wish to appeal a ticket, please click Parking Appeal, which contains the appropriate instructions and information.
+If you wish to appeal a ticket, please use the Parking Appeal Form, which contains the appropriate instructions and information.

 West Liberty University Police Department has met or exceeds the training standards of the West Virginia Criminal Justice and Highway Safety Law Enforcement Training Committee.
 They also receive on-going in-service and specialized training in non-violent crisis intervention, legal updates, domestic violence, firearms, and other skills.

 Enforcement of regulations and other responsibilities

 Campus police officers enforce state, local and college rules and regulations governing underage drinking, the use of controlled substances, weapons, and all other incidents requiring police assistance.
 They are also responsible for public safety services, such as crime reports, medical emergencies, fire emergencies, and traffic accidents.
 Monthly reports are reported to the West Virginia State Police, who are consistent with the Uniform Crime Reporting (UCR) systems.

 Annual Report on Campus Safety